webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 What’s missing to complete this sprint.

-* Upgrade to latest Ubuntu 14.04 LTS version, and their configured services:
+* '''Upgrade to latest Ubuntu 14.04 LTS version''', and their configured services:
 ** account
 ** webat
 ** mail